MinhMPA/homepage/content/authors/admin/_index.md

 ## About Me

 Minh Nguyen is a modeler.
-Minh models and analyzes different probes of large-scale structure (LSS) in our Universe to gain insights into gravity, the dark sector (dark energy and dark matter) and formation of cosmic structures.
-Since his PhD at MPA, Minh builds a Field-level Bayesian Inference (FBI) framework that allows for the joint inference of cosmological parameters, the inital conditions of the early universe, and the entire history of LSS formation.
-Along the way, he further develops robust statistical methods for unbiased cosmological inference, within the context of simulation-based inference or gradient-based sampling and optimization techniques.
-Currently, Minh is a Leinweber Postdoctoral Fellow at the Leinweber Center for Theoretical Physics, Physics Department, University of Michigan.
+MN models and analyzes different probes of large-scale structure (LSS) in our Universe to gain insights into gravity, the dark sector and the formation of LSS.
+He builds a Field-level Bayesian Inference (FBI) framework that allows for the joint inference of cosmological parameters, the inital conditions of the early universe, and the entire history of LSS formation.
+MN further develops robust statistical methods for high-dimensional inference problems, within the context of ML and simulation-based inference or MCMC sampling and optimization techniques.
+MN is a Leinweber Postdoctoral Fellow at Leinweber Center for Theoretical Physics, University of Michigan.